asyncapi/extensions-catalog/README.md

 This repo holds the definition of all the specification extensions and protocolInfo objects the AsyncAPI Initiative supports.

+## What's an extension?

+Extensions are the mechanism AsyncAPI has to allow you use custom or protocol-specific features.
+Extensions follow a separate release cycle and everyone can create their own.
+This repository is meant to contain a list of official and community supported extensions.

 ## Examples of extension definition

 > Both, JSON or YAML, are supported formats.
 Please, take into account that only the subset of YAML that can be translated to JSON is allowed.